RM-Sharma999/SMS-Spam-Classifier/README.md

 ## Key Takeaways

-- Multinomial Naive Bayes (MNB) was found to be a strong and reliable base model for text classification
+- Multinomial Naive Bayes (MNB) was found to be a strong and reliable base model for text classification.
-- Visual EDA clearly distinguished spam from ham based on structure and vocabulary
+- Visual EDA clearly distinguished spam from ham based on structure and vocabulary.
-- Ensemble models—particularly the soft voting classifier—delivered the best results, achieving **100% precision** and around **98% accuracy**
+- Ensemble models—particularly the soft voting classifier—delivered the best results, achieving **100% precision** and around **98% accuracy**.
 - Using Streamlit and Render simplified deployment and made the model usable in real-world applications.

 ---